CartoDB/carto-workshop/02-builder-analysis/exercises/stores.md

 * Select the stores layer and add the **Georeference** analysis
 * Use the `City names` option, select the `name` column for the city names and write on the `COUNTRY` manually as `México`.
-* Clic apply and the geocoder will give geometries for our stores layer.
+* Click `Apply` and the geocoder will give geometries for our stores layer.

 ![2](imgs/stores/02-georeference.png)